-Student Loan Denied Status
+4. Student Loan Denied Status

-Students who fail to meet SAP at an annual evaluation point will be put on Student Loan Denied Status and are ineligible for Direct Loans unless they successfully appeal or enter into an acceptable academic plan with NUA.
+4.1.
+Students who fail to meet SAP at an annual evaluation point will be put on Student Loan Denied Status and are ineligible for Direct Loans unless they successfully appeal or enter into an acceptable academic plan with the College.

-The Appeal Process
+5. The Appeal Process

-Students may appeal an academic decision not to offer a resit, a repeat year, or a decision to terminate their course of study by using the NUA Academic Appeals Process which is set out in the NUA Student Regulations and Procedures.
+5.1.
+Students may appeal an academic decision not to offer a resit, a repeat year, or a decision to terminate their course of study by using the College's Academic Appeals Process which is set out in the College's Student Regulations and Procedures.
 Grounds may include extenuating circumstances if these have affected the student's period of study.
-If an academic appeal is upheld, the University will re-evaluate their financial aid status.
+If an academic appeal is upheld, the College will re-evaluate their financial aid status.

-Reinstatement of Aid after Student Loan Denied Status
+6. Reinstatement of Aid after Student Loan Denied Status

-Reinstatement of financial aid after a student is placed on Student Loan Denied status is achieved only by the student submitting a written letter of appeal in accordance with the NUA appeal process, and the appeal is granted.
+- 6.1.
+Reinstatement of financial aid after a student is placed on Student Loan Denied status could be achieved by the student submitting a written letter of appeal in accordance with the College's appeal process, and the appeal is granted.
 The student must submit information on injury, illness or other special circumstances that explain why the student failed to make SAP and what changes in the student's situation will allow the student to show SAP at the next evaluation point.
 If the appeal is granted, the student is placed on Student Loan Probation rather than on Student Loan Denied status.
-A student regains student loan eligibility after meeting minimum progression requirements.
+A student regains student loan eligibility after meeting minimum progression requirements. - 6.2.
+If the student decides not to appeal, the student can regain eligibility after achieving the requirements of Satisfactory Academic Progress (SAP).
+This is set at a minimum of 40% pass on the overall Grade Point Average (GPA) in the university's SAP Policy.
+This GPA calculation will include all course units of the period of study, even failed ones. - 6.3.
+When a student regains eligibility for Title IV funds, they can only be eligible for the Cost of Attendance (COA) from the time at which they regained eligibility.
+The COA cannot account for any period during which the student was classified as Loan Denied Status.

-Student Loan Probation Status
+7. Student Loan Probation Status

+- 7.1.
 Students are placed on Student Loan Probation for the subsequent period of enrolment until the next SAP evaluation.
 For students who are repeating a unit, student loans can be received during the period of probation for one payment period.
-If the student passes the required unit(s) they will resume normal financial aid status and will no longer be on Student Loan Probation.
+If the student passes the required unit(s) they will resume normal financial aid status and will no longer be on Student Loan Probation. - 7.2.
 While students are on Student Loan Probation they must maintain the minimum progression requirements.
-Failure to do so will place a student on Student Loan Denied status.
+Failure to do so will place a student on Student Loan Denied status. - 7.3.
+Students failing to satisfy the minimum requirement of passing all failed units and successfully progressing after a repeat period of study, will be